 There are two types of people in this world… those who write well and those who don’t.

-Those who write well typically tend to enjoy it… or at least not mind it.
-They may not be authors or write for a living, but they know about proper tense and the difference between an adjective and an adverb.
-They are able to engage their reader.
+Those who write well typically enjoy it… or do not mind it.
+They may not be authors or write for a living, but they know about proper tenses and the difference between an adjective and an adverb.
+They can engage their reader.

 Those who don’t write well tend to struggle with putting their thoughts on paper.
-And if they do manage to get them down, they are often all over the place.
-Or worse yet, boring… lacking imagination, vibrancy or intent.
+And if they manage to get them down, they are often all over the place.
+Or worse yet, boring… lacking imagination, vibrancy, or intent.

-It may be a college essay, a speech, term paper, blog, business proposal, email inquiry, resume or letter to an elected official.
+It may be a college essay, speech, term paper, blog, business proposal, email inquiry, resume, or letter to an elected official.

 A strong writer is a good writer… and a good writer gets noticed.

-So this article is all about my personal list of the 7 best writing apps and software for 2023.
+So, this article is about my list of the seven best writing apps and software for 2025.

 1. Grammarly

-What if I told you there was an app capable of detecting tone and checking grammar simultaneously, so as to make your writing more compelling?
+What if I told you there was an app capable of detecting tone and checking grammar simultaneously, making your writing more compelling?

-Oh, and that it also happens to look fresh and is super easy to navigate?
+Oh, and does it also happen to look fresh and be super easy to navigate?

 The Grammarly checker tool is committed to providing its users with clear, mistake-free writing that makes the right impression.
-It goes beyond your basic spell checker tool to help you create clear and concise messages across all applications.
+It goes beyond your essential spell-checker tool to help you create clear and concise messages across all applications.

-We’re talking emails, blogs, text messages, social media posts, word or google documents, powerpoint presentations.
+We’re talking emails, blogs, text messages, social media posts, Word or Google documents, and PowerPoint presentations.

-Grammarly will underline the alleged misspelled word, giving you the option of adding it to a customizable dictionary or accepting their change.
+Grammarly will underline the alleged misspelled word, allowing you to add it to a customizable dictionary or accept their change.

-Same goes for tone, clarity, inconsistencies… Grammarly will provide a score for your original document before providing their suggestions, at which point you simply need to click in order to execute.
+The same goes for tone, clarity, and inconsistencies… Grammarly will provide a score for your original document before providing its suggestions, at which point you simply need to click to execute.

-Your score and overall strength of writing is guaranteed to increase.
+Your score and overall strength of writing are guaranteed to increase.

 Grammarly offers a desktop browser extension, compatible with multiple browsers, to help you use the tool seamlessly across all websites… without having to open the tool every time.

-The app offers a downloadable Grammarly keyboard for your smartphone or tablet, which is especially nifty for text messaging, email, meeting chats and social media purposes.
-The only hitch is it will replace your existing keyboard… but it’s a small price to pay for the service.
+The app offers a downloadable Grammarly keyboard for your smartphone or tablet, which is especially useful for text messaging, email, meeting chats, and social media purposes.
+The only hitch is that it will replace your existing keyboard… but that’s a small price to pay for the service.

 Basic is FREE and offers: